satriahrh/arunika/docs/session-management-design.md

 ### 4. Session Context Transfer
 - Continue existing session if last message was within 30 minutes
-- Create new session if last message was more than 30 minutes ago
+- Create new session if last message was more than 30 minutes ago We aim for simplicity for now, might revisit later.
 - LLM integration for conversation history retrieval from embedded messages

 ### 5. Authentication Enhancements